top of page

 Atheists in Indonesia experience official discrimination in the context of registration of births and marriages, and the issuance of identity cards.
 In 2012, Atheist Alexander Aan was beaten by a mob, lost his job as a civil servant and was sentenced to two and a half years in jail for expressing his views online.

-all citizens must declare themselves as Muslim, Christian, Jewish or Zoroastrian , with adherents of the latter three religions counted as religious minorities.
+In Iran, atheism is not recognised as a belief in a legal sense.
+The law specifies that all citizens must declare themselves as Muslim, Christian, Jewish or Zoroastrian , with adherents of the latter three religions counted as religious minorities.
 The four recognised religions provide rights such as applying for entrance to university, or becoming a lawyer, with the position of judge reserved for Muslims only.

 The Penal Code is also based upon the religious affiliation of the victim and perpetrator, with the punishment often more times severe on non-Muslims.
 Numerous writers, thinkers and philanthropists, have been accused of apostasy and sentenced to death for questioning the prevailing interpretation of Islam in Iran.
 The Iranian Atheists Association was established in 2013 to form a platform for Iranian atheists to start debates and to question the current Islamic regime's attitude towards atheists, apostasy, and human rights.